cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ### Poorly Behaved URIs

-Unfortunately, not all URLs that provide information about named entities in controlled vocabularies can be trivially split into a URI prefix and a local identifier.
+Unfortunately, not all URLs that provide information about named entities in semantic spaces can be trivially split into a URI prefix and a local identifier.
 For example, the [ViralZone](https://bioregistry.io/viralzone) entry for [Fusion of virus membrane with host endosomal membrane](https://bioregistry.io/viralzone:992) has a URL that looks like http://viralzone.expasy.org/all_by_protein/992.html.